quassy/prefect/docs/core/advanced_tutorials/calculator.md

 ## Adding two numbers

-Let's kick this up a notch -- why have one input when you could have two?
+Let's kick this up a notch &mdash; why have one input when you could have two?

 ```python
 with Flow('Add x and y') as flow:
     result = Parameter('x') + Parameter('y')
 ```

-!!! tip Multiple Parameters
+!!! tip "Multiple Parameters"
     A flow can have as many parameters as you want, as long as they have unique names.

 Our new calculator works like a charm: